Young Carer and Adult Carer Advisory Group

-Our Young Adult Carer Advisory Group is made up of young adult carers from across Scotland.
+Our Young Carer and Young Adult Carer Advisory Group is made up of young carers and young adult carers from across Scotland.
 The Group sets out to:

 - Advise Carers Trust Scotland on youth engagement work.

 - Lead on consultation activities for young carers and young adult carers to have their voices heard.